Paywatch

 The Social Security System (SSS) is a social insurance program that provides financial protection to workers in case of retirement, disability, sickness, maternity, and death.
 Both the employer and the employee contribute to the fund, with the contribution rate set by the government based on the employee's monthly salary.

 For HR professionals, it’s important to ensure that the correct contributions are made on time, as failure to do so can result in penalties.
 Regular compliance with SSS benefits not only protects the company from legal action but also ensures that employees have a financial safety net for life's uncertainties.
+These can supplement government-mandated programs, ensuring employees have sufficient funds for their post-employment years.

 2. PhilHealth (National Health Insurance)

 PhilHealth, the national health insurance program, aims to provide affordable healthcare to all Filipino workers.
 Employers are required to contribute a portion of their employee’s monthly salary to PhilHealth, which in turn helps employees cover medical costs.
+This program is administered by the Philippine Health Insurance Corporation, ensuring that employees have access to a wide range of health services.

 PhilHealth benefits include hospitalization, consultations, and certain medical procedures, which can significantly reduce the financial burden on employees.
 HR managers must ensure employees are properly enrolled and contributions are up-to-date, as health benefits are often among the most valued by employees.